 So on Halloween we should not only let this process take its course, but proactively facilitate it.
 Campbell liked to call this kind of approach being “transparent to the transcendent” (Campbell 2004, p. xvii).
 Our other holidays have become domesticated and institutionalized, whereas Halloween allows us freedom and creativity.
 Halloween is the only remaining major American holiday in which people, young and old, can celebrate by taking on alternative roles that exercise their imagination and potential for creative expression and fantasy.
 It is cathartic.
 It therefore can serve important mythological, creative, and psychological purposes.

 Halloween helps enable people to act out their sublimated fantasies.
 It can help children come to terms with frightening images and characters in dreams, and likewise can help adults deal with nightmares (by confronting and making friends with nightmare characters).
 In our constrained lives, the rebellious, transgressive aspect of Halloween can be liberating.
 And it can help us deal with death.
 Although mocking death can be a willful defense against the unacceptable, merely making it visible is still one path to coming to terms with it, like with nightmare images.
 The Otherworld beings were once helpful, and we can make it so again.
 It’s not so hard, because they are already inside us.
 The veils are thinner than we realize.
 We can utilize Halloween to open them.

-(Note: The above essay is based on parts of the chapter on Halloween in my upcoming book about the mythology underlying our seasonal holidays.)
+(Note: The above essay is based on parts of the chapter on Halloween in my book, The Mythology of America’s Seasonal Holidays: The Dance of the Horae.)